-One of the ways to simplicity is identifying the two variables/parameters and put them on a two-dimensional X & Y axis.
+One of the ways to simplicity is to identify the two variables/parameters and put them on a two-dimensional X & Y-axis.
 Then think of various possibilities at a different position of this grid.

-So when I set out to build a software for Key Account Management, one of the basic, but fundamental problem was to understand ‘Account Landscape’ and ‘Account Mapping’ to identify areas of growth in a Key Account.
+I set out to build software for Key Account Management.
+One of the basic, but the fundamental problem was to understand ‘Account Landscape’ and ‘Account Mapping’ to identify areas of growth in a Key Account.

-As usual, I started thinking of two variables – people at both sides, products & services of both parties again, opportunities, strategic initiatives of the customer and of my company, global footprint of the account and ………
+As usual, I started thinking of two variables – people on both sides. this means the products & services of both parties again, opportunities, strategic initiatives of the customer and of my company, global footprint of the account.

 Finally, I arrived at ‘Buying Centres’ of the buyer Account & ‘Offerings’ of the seller as two variables to build the Account Landscape.
 The resulting matrix is a simple and yet powerful tool to understand the Key Account.

 Deciding what offerings (products/services/solutions) to take to market is not easy?
 That is the most fundamental aspect of any business.
 That’s for the management to decide.
 But an Account Manager has to identify the ‘buying centers’.
 These are the units in that account where one can take my offerings independently.
 These are usually divisions/functions and for a global account combined with regions.
 For example: ‘Retail Banking Europe’ & ‘Merchant Banking’ could be buying centers for a Bank.

 This will set the Account Manager thinking, which offering is applicable to which buying center(s).
 Which of those boxes are easier to penetrate?
 Maybe because my offering there has a compelling value proposition for that buying center and there seems to be no incumbent competitor either.
 That is my ‘White space’ of growth.